 "Vision is the art of seeing the invisible." -- Jonathan Swift

-It is a national non-profit professional organization committed to the advancement of exercise physiologists.
+As a national non-profit professional organization, the American Society of Exercise Physiologists (ASEP) is committed to the advancement of exercise physiologists as healthcare professionals.
 Founded in 1997 in the state of Minnesota, the Society provides a forum for leadership and exchange of information to stimulate discussion and collaboration among exercise physiologists active in all aspects of the profession.
 The Society works to set standards for exercise physiologists through ASEP-approved curricula in universities and colleges in the United States.

 ASEP members have created an organization that by virtue of its values and commitment to other exercise physiologists has had (even at this point in its infancy) a tremendous impact as to how exercise physiologists are beginning to think about who they are and what they do.
 They have stepped forward in faith that they can and will make a change in the ongoing image and practice of exercise physiologists not only in the United States but worldwide.
 Their commitment is the continued growth of ASEP so that it will not only last through the ages but will indeed become the premier institution for exercise physiologists.
 As A Visionary Organization......